mpaciore/scalarm_monitoring/README.md

 Run
 ----
-Before running program you have to copy contents of config folder to folder with executable of load balancer.
+Before running program you have to copy contents of config folder to folder with executable of monitoring daemon.
 By default it will be $GOPATH/bin